dosordie/ioBroker.midea-serialbridge/README.md

 * Write commands from ioBroker states back to the air conditioner
 * Send raw JSON commands to the bridge for advanced control scenarios
 * Automatic reconnects and error handling
-* JSON based configuration UI similar to [ioBroker.gira-endpoint](https://github.com/dosordie/ioBroker.gira-endpoint)
+* JSON based configuration UI
 * Optional exposure of all raw status properties as read-only ioBroker states

 ## Prerequisites